hannahilea/hannahilea.github.io/blog/vintage-bluetooth-speaker/src.md

 ## Next steps

 For me, for now?
 None!
-I thought that I might continue to futz with it to get the processing how I wanted, but after I handed it over it turns out I was *done*.
+I thought that I might continue to futz with it to get the processing how I wanted, but after I gifted it I realized I was *done*.
 It works, it works _mostly_ as designed, and it is usable without my intervention.
 Good enough for giftable work!

 If I wanted to improve on the speaker or build something similar in the future, I'd definitely figure out what was going on in my code and make it nicer.
 I might also switch over to a different board and programming ecosystem---after the fact, a friend recommended using a [Teensy](https://www.pjrc.com/teensy/), which apparently has a whole GUI system for easily setting up exactly the processing chain I'd wanted.
 Fun for the future!

-**If you want to make one, go for it!** Typical caveat applies: in true houseplant programming form, I have not cleaned it up into a tutorial---what you see is what I wrote is what you get:
+**If you want to make one, go for it!** Typical caveat applies: I have not spent time turning my steps into a nice tutorial, so what you see is the notes I took while building is what you get:

-- The Cuttle.xyz CAD project for making the housing is [HERE](https://cuttle.xyz/@hannahilea/Bluetooth-cathedral-speaker-Bmqlp4mlXIro)
+- The Cuttle.xyz CAD design for constructing the enclosure is [HERE](https://cuttle.xyz/@hannahilea/Bluetooth-cathedral-speaker-Bmqlp4mlXIro)

-- The repo where I documented my hardware set-up and saved my code is [HERE](https://github.com/hannahilea/baseball-radio)
+- The repo where I documented my hardware set-up and put my resultant script is [HERE](https://github.com/hannahilea/baseball-radio)

 If you make one, let me know!

-***Thanks to the Ruiz Brothers and Liz Clark for [their Adafruit tutorial](https://learn.adafruit.com/bluetooth-speaker) and to Phil Schatzmann for the Arduino libraries.***
+***Thanks to the Ruiz Brothers and Liz Clark for [their Adafruit tutorial](https://learn.adafruit.com/bluetooth-speaker), and to Phil Schatzmann for the Arduino libraries.***